samt9892/CV/README.md

-# CV
+# About
-My curriculum vitae
+My CV using the R-package vitae.